vaurasan/courses/cloud-architectures-aws/task-10-draw-and-annotate-architecture-task-and-estimate-costs.md

 I got to use the AWS calculator for this one.
 This is not anywhere near a system that makes sense, but at least I got to see in a simulation that tiny mistakes in the planning phase can be devastating to total yearly costs.
 These are all estimates of course.

-The S3 buckets costs in this are around 330$ per month.
+The S3 buckets costs in this system are around 330$ per month.
 The backups are overkill for this kind of system.

 ![kuva](images/task10.png)
 ---